Bo Scarbrough: Seattle Seahawks (second stint)

-On November 11, 2020, Scarbrough was signed to the Seattle Seahawks' practice squad.
+On November 11, 2020, Scarbrough was signed to the Seahawks' practice squad.
 He was elevated to the active roster on November 19 for the team's week 11 game against the Arizona Cardinals, to provide depth with running backs Chris Carson and Travis Homer injured.
 He had 6 carries for 36 yards (5.17-yard avg.), but also suffered a torn hamstring in the fourth quarter, before being reverted to the practice squad after the contest.
 He was placed on the practice squad/injured list on November 23.
 His practice squad contract with the team expired after the season on January 18, 2021.

 Las Vegas Raiders

 On August 6, 2021, Scarbrough signed with the Las Vegas Raiders.
 He was waived on August 16, 2021.

 Birmingham Stallions

-Scarbrough signed with the Birmingham Stallions of the United States Football League on May 9, 2022.
-Bo helped the Stallions win the first USFL Championship over the Philadelphia Stars, 33-30.
+On May 9, 2022, Scarbrough signed with the Birmingham Stallions of the United States Football League, at the midway point of the season.
+He took over the starting running back position and shared carries with C. J. Marable, while helping the Stallions win the first USFL Championship over the Philadelphia Stars, 33–30.
+In the final, he had 13 carries for 135 yards (10.4-yard avg.), including a 70-yard run and a 36-yard touchdown.
+He appeared in six games with five starts, making 84 carries for 352 yards and one touchdown.

+On April 20, 2023, he was placed on the injured reserve list after the season opener.
+He re-signed with the Stallions on September 14, 2023.
+On January 15, 2024, he was selected by the Stallions in the seventh round of the Super Draft portion during the 2024 UFL dispersal draft.
+He announced his retirement on March 8, 2024, partway through Stallions training camp; the UFL afforded him a full press conference to announce the retirement.
+He was placed on the team's retired list on March 10.